tmdgusya/zoomkoding-gatsby-blog/content/kotlin/image_processing/index.md

 ## What is Scrimage?

 I have been searching for a good image processing library that can support converting images to webp and resizing images for Kotlin, and I had found this one. **Scrimage** is an immutable, functional, and performant JVM library for manipulating images.
-I will tell you how to use this library for Kotlin Notebook.
+I will tell you how to use this library with Kotlin Notebook.

 ## Kotlin Notebook?